 install tab in the palette.

-You can now search for new nodes to install, and enable and disable existing nodes.
+You can now search for new nodes to install, update, and enable and disable existing nodes.

 To install an npm-packaged node, you can either install it locally within your